grandchild/linux_installer/README.md

   * `make`
   * `zip`

-* On RPM-based systems (Centos, Ubuntu, etc) the following dev-packages need to be installed as well:
+* On Debian- or RedHat-based systems (e.g. Centos, Ubuntu, etc) the following dev-packages need to be installed as well:
   * `libgtk-3-dev`
   * `libglib2.0-dev`